eprbell/rp2/docs/user_faq.md

 ### Why Can't I Open the RP2 Output Report with Excel
 Some people have reported a problem when opening the rp2_full_report.ods file in Excel.
 RP2 generates ODS output using the pyexcel-ezodf library, which works well with [Libre Office](https://www.libreoffice.org/) and Open Office (both of which are free).
 If Excel is unable to open a RP2 file, try again with one of its free alternatives.

+### What's the Difference Between Rotki and RP2?
+One difference is that RP2 is 100% free and non-commercial, whereas Rotki is a commercial product: their free offering has transaction limits and other constraints that can be lifted if you purchase the premium product.

 ### Who is the Author of RP2?
 The author of RP2 is a Silicon Valley veteran, a software engineer and bitcoiner who also dabbles in Quantum Computing.